Search This Blog

 Parts Tray

 A simple project.
 Pocket toolpaths for the inner compartments.
 A profile toolpath for the perimeter.
-Another pocket for the rabbet on the underside of the lid.
+Another pocket for the rabbet edge on the underside of the lid.
 Another profile toolpath for the outer shape of the lid.
-The the lid was flipped over to pocket cut the recess center of the tray, and round the edge of the recess using a profile on-the-line with a 3/8"d ball end bit.
+Then the lid was flipped over to pocket cut the recess center of the tray, and round the inner edge of the recess using a profile on-the-line with a 3/8"d ball end bit.

-Comments encourage!
+Comments encouraged!

 4D